Cañon City, Colorado

-Cañon City (/ˈkænjən/ KAN-yən) is a home rule city that is the county seat of and the most populous municipality in Fremont County, Colorado, United States.
+Cañon City (/ˈkænjən/ KAN-yən) is the home rule city that is the county seat of and the most populous municipality in Fremont County, Colorado, United States.
 The city population was 17,141 at the 2020 United States census.
-Cañon City is the principal city of the Cañon City, CO Micropolitan Statistical Area and is a part of the Front Range Urban Corridor.
+Cañon City is the principal city of the Cañon City, CO Micropolitan Statistical Area and it is a part of the Front Range Urban Corridor.
 Cañon City straddles the easterly flowing Arkansas River and is a popular tourist destination for sightseeing, whitewater rafting, and rock climbing.
-The city is known for its many public parks, fossil discoveries, Skyline Drive, The Royal Gorge railroad, the Royal Gorge, and extensive natural hiking paths.
+The city is known for its many public parks, fossil discoveries, Skyline Drive, The Royal Gorge Railroad, the Royal Gorge, and extensive natural hiking paths.
 In 1994, the United States Board on Geographic Names approved adding the tilde to the official name of Cañon City, a change from Canon City as the official name in its decisions of 1906 and 1975.
 It is one of the few U.S. cities to have the Spanish Ñ in its name, others being La Cañada Flintridge, California; Española, New Mexico; Peñasco, New Mexico; and Peñitas, Texas.

 History

-Cañon City was laid out on January 17, 1858, during the Pike's Peak Gold Rush, but then the land was left idle.
+Cañon City, Kansas Territory, was laid out on January 17, 1858, during the Pike's Peak Gold Rush, but then the land was left idle.
 A new company "jumped the claim" to the town's site in late 1859, and it put up the first building in February 1860.
-The Cañon City, Colorado, post office opened on December 13, 1860.
+The Cañon City, Kansas Territory, post office opened on December 13, 1860.
 The spelling of the town's name frequently omitted the tilde over the Spanish letter ñ.
 This town was originally intended as a commercial center for mining in South Park and the upper Arkansas River.